 Hydrogen Infrastructure Development

-Unipetrol considers hydrogen to be the fuel of the future and plans to increase both its production and accessibility to the common user.
-Though today about 90% of hydrogen is produced from fossil fuels, there are other options available.
-For example, we at Unipetrol are researching the production of so-called “green" hydrogen through the electrolysis of water.
-Hydrogen produced through this process is considered to be the most ecological fuel on the market.
+Hydrogen production is still an issue, with about 90% of hydrogen currently being produced from fossil fuels.
+However, ORLEN Unipetrol is researching the production of "green" hydrogen through the electrolysis of water, which is considered to be the most ecological fuel on the market.

 The opening of the first public hydrogen filling station in Prague is a promising development for hydrogen fuel cell technology in the Czech Republic.
 With government support, investment from car manufacturers, and advances in technology, it's possible that we will soon see more hydrogen vehicles on the road and a wider range of hydrogen fueling stations across Europe.